Monodromy and vanishing cycles for complete intersection curves: Framings and -spin structures

 \begin{remark}[When is $\Arf$ constrained?]
 For the readers' convenience, we comment here on some circumstances under which $\Arf(\phi)$ is or isn't constrained by the simple configuration, as mentioned in \Cref{prop:ccp}.c.
 First, as remarked above, $\Arf(\phi)$ is only defined when $r$ is even and $\phi(c)$ is odd for every boundary component $c$ of $\partial S$.
 In such a setting, a simple configuration $\cC$ {\em does not} constrain $\Arf(\phi)$ if there is a pair of simple closed curves $a,b \subset S$ such that $i(a,b) = 1$ and $a,b$ are disjoint from every $c_i \in \cC$.
 Thus, only ``large'' configurations $\cC$ for which it is not possible to find such a pair, possibly induce a constraint on $\Arf$. \end{remark}

 The result below is an existence result for ``large'' configurations.

 \begin{lemma} Let $S$ be a closed surface of genus $g(S) \ge 3$ and let $\phi$ be an $r$-spin structure on $S$.
-Then there is an $E$-arboreal simple configuration $\cC = \{c_1, \dots, c_{2g}\}$ of admissible curves on $S$, such that the associated homology classes $\{[c_i]\} \in H_1(S;\Z)$ are linearly independent.
+Then there is an $E$-arboreal simple configuration $\cC = \{c_1, \dots, c_{2g}\}$ of admissible curves on $S$, such that the associated homology classes $\{[c_i]\} \in H_1(S;\Z)$ form a basis.
 Moreover, $\cC$ can be chosen to take one of the two forms shown below in \Cref{fig:liftingvcs}, depending on the value of the Arf invariant (if present). \end{lemma} \begin{proof} The reader familiar with computing the Arf invariant (see \cite[Section 2.2]{strata3}) can check that the two simple configurations shown in \Cref{fig:liftingvcs} (on page \pageref{fig:liftingvcs}) have distinct Arf invariants.
 The result then follows from the framed change-of-coordinates principle (\Cref{prop:ccp}). \end{proof}